timofann/retail-analytics-db/README.md

 ## Part 2.
 Creating views

 Create a *part2.sql* script and write the views described above in the [Output data](#output-data).
 Also add test queries for each view.
+It is acceptable to create a separate script starting with *part2_* for each view.

 You can find more information for each field in the materials.